 Back in the day of wanting to lose weight, I would only eat a salad for lunch.
 It contained greens, Romaine lettuce, cherry tomatoes, and maybe fresh broccoli.
 I didn’t have any protein or cheese.
 Just veggies.
 I chose whatever salad dressing sounded good, however, I would dip my fork in the dressing before I stabbed a helping of lettuce.
 Not too shabby of a lunch; but for me, it didn’t hold me over, which lead to a Snickers Bar in the afternoon, and then a hefty snack after work.
 Can we say blood sugar on the fritz?

 The small change I made was to add protein to my salad in the form of lean protein, I’m not talking cheese or other dairy products; but things like nuts, eggs, or grilled chicken are good choices.
-At lunch I still aim to have more greens than protein.
+At lunch, I still aim to have more greens than protein, yet with a little protein, the Snicker Bar isn’t needed at 4:00.

 Tip for losing weight #3: Know your body

 Know your body.
 If you need protein, get protein with every meal.
-Whether it’s nuts, clean meat, or low-fat dairy (if you can tolerate it) make sure you get enough protein into your diet.
-If you don’t, you’ll be hungry all the time and your blood sugar will be on the fritz.
-Protein helps you feel satisfied longer, it gives you energy, and need I say meat is an excellent source of B12, B6, zinc, and iron to name a few?
+Whether its nuts, clean meat, or low-fat dairy (if you can tolerate it) make sure you get enough protein into your diet.
+If you don’t, you’ll be hungry all the time and your blood sugar will yo-yo.
+Let me reiterate, protein helps you feel satisfied longer, it gives you energy, and need I say meat is an excellent source of B12, B6, zinc, and iron to name a few?

 A little bit more about protein